 About A Green Mouse

-Member of the UK Department for Education Expert Committee on Language, and former Ofsted Inspector, John Bald, states:
+Member of the UK Department for Education Expert Committee on Language, John Bald, states:

 “A Green Mouse is an inspiring, free resource that gives lots of interesting, free practice to everyone wishing to learn Spanish and French”

-A Green Mouse has been mentioned several times on John Bald’s blog, the Las Fallas, for example, a wonderful Spanish festival in Valencia, Spain.
+A Green Mouse has been mentioned several times by John Bald on his blog, the Las Fallas, for example.